 The automotive sector in the United States shows a unique example for oligopoly.
 The trinity of Ford, Chrysler, and GM has come into the limelight because of technological excellence.
 They have offered stiff challenges and competition to the major players across the world.
 They have smartly dominated the entire space in the US local markets.
 They are referred to as Big Three in the US automobile sector which shows they hold a unique position there.
 They have single-handled the service automobile demand in the period 1950-1960 and they also earn a huge margin.
 It can be apparently seen the synchronized collusive actions taken by these three players.

 It can be seen in their decisions of launching small cars, the sequence in which they rose the prices of cars which clarifies that these three players took a united and well thought of strategy.
 One may distinguish among the three on the basis of prices but on the basis of features, all are distinct.
 The trend between the periods 1960 – late 1970 was like Chrysler will announce the price rise first; second price rise will be announced by the General Motors.
 The strategy was that General Motors will announce in price rise less than that of Chrysler.
 Then Chrysler will reduce its price to General Motor’s level.
 Further Ford joins them in raising the price and all three settle to the price of the ford.
 However, this oligopoly is blamed as the main cause of the downturn in the US automobile sector.

 Oligopoly Example #4 – Pharma Sector

 This has been a guide to Oligopoly Examples.
-Here we discuss the practical examples of oligopoly which include technology industry, automobile industry, media industry and pharma sector.
+Here we discuss the practical examples of oligopoly which include the technology industry, automobile industry, media industry, and pharma sector.
 You can learn more about financing from the following articles –